Dill-PICL/maize-GAMER/README.md

 ## Disclaimer
 This is poor code which has not been commented or cleaned.
 These scripts are provided as is without any warranty.
 Use it at your own peril.

-## Future Steps
+## GOMAP
-The scripts are currently being cleaned and converted into the stable GO-MAP pipeline.
-First version of the pipeline will be released soon.
+The clean and refactored maize-GAMER code is available now as [GOMAP](https://github.com/Dill-PICL/GOMAP) and a containerized version of GOMAP is available as [GOMAP-singularity](https://github.com/Dill-PICL/GOMAP-singularity)